grouparoo/grouparoo/.github/CONTRIBUTING.md

 ### Contributions

-Before you start, please join us on slack (TODO) to discuss your plans for the new feature with us.
+Before you start, please join us on the [Grouparoo Community Discourse server](https://community.grouparoo.com) to discuss your plans for the new feature with us.
 As we don't yet publicly share our roadmap, we want to be sure that you won't be duplicating work, and that we will be able to merge in your work.
 Failing that, members of Grouparoo Inc will endeavor to quickly comment on an open Issue or Pull Request regarding it's mergeability.

 At this time, Grouparoo Inc. is focused on expanding and enhancing our core features, in addition to developing our paid plugins.
 With that in mind, there are some areas of the codebase that may not be stable enough to accept Pull Requests, or areas of the product that are undergoing significant changes.
 There are also categories of work which fall outside the scope of of the core product which should be moved to a plugin.
 Similarly, Pull Requests that drastically change the functionality of an existing section of the product are unlikely to be merged, as they likely conflict with our roadmap.